Josephjohnpaul/Cosmic_Delivery/replit.md

 ## Overview

 Cosmic Delivery is a humorous e-commerce application that simulates selling Earth products to other planets at astronomically high prices.
 The application features a React frontend with Express backend, showcasing products with detailed cost breakdowns that include ridiculous intergalactic shipping fees, cosmic insurance, and planetary hazards.
-The system includes regular products, exclusive planet-specific items, AI-powered dynamic pricing, and interactive features like a shopping cart and price comparison tools.
+The system includes regular products, exclusive planet-specific items, AI-powered dynamic pricing, and interactive features like a shopping cart and price comparison tools with add-to-cart functionality for searched items.

 ## User Preferences